canonical/ubuntu-cloud-docs/aws/aws-explanation/canonical-offerings.rst

 Canonical produces a wide variety of Ubuntu images to support numerous features found on AWS.

-* `Server images`_ - These are general-purpose customised Amazon Machine Images (AMIs) based on an AWS-optimised kernel.
+* `Server images`_ - These are general-purpose customized Amazon Machine Images (AMIs) based on an AWS-optimized kernel.
 They include improved device drivers and relevant agents such as `EC2 Instance Connect` and `AWS Systems Manager`.

 * `Minimal server images`_ - These are designed for automated deployment at scale and have a reduced default package set.
 Things like interactive usage tools are omitted.
 They are much smaller, boot faster, and require fewer security updates over time due to the fewer installed packages.